openedx/edx-documentation/en_us/shared/video/additional_video_options.rst

 .. list-table::
     :widths: 30 70

+    * - **Video ID**
+      - The Video IDis the source for your video.
+Video IDs are the identifiers that the video process assigns to the video.
+Only courses on edx.org use Video IDs.

+    * - **Video URL**
+      - The Video URL is the source for your video.
+Video URLS are for externally hosted video.

     * - **Allow Video Downloads**
       - Specifies whether learners can download the video.
 If you select **Allow video downloads**, you must add at least one URL in the **Fallback